Phased Plan for Resumption of Services at PUL

 Return to semi-normal Library operations and increased on-site services with significant safeguarding

 - Curbside pick-up continues with precautions as described above.

 - Consistent use of masks and gloves and adherence to social distancing protocols by patrons, along with other risk mitigation measures, to support Library staff who engage in public services.

 - Continued 24-hour quarantine of circulated books that have been returned or used in-house.

 - Removal of most public computer stations to ensure social protocols.

 - Removal of commonly used items such as staplers, etc.

-- Public exhibition areas including Cotsen Children’s Library’s public gallery and the Milberg Exhibition Gallery may open with limited hours and capacity.
+- Public exhibition areas including Cotsen Children’s Library’s public gallery and the Milberg Exhibition Gallery open with limited hours and capacity, if State law permits.

 - Remote services will continue in support of remote teaching and research.